 \section{Introduction}

-Spatio-temporal variability is of major importance in several applications, in particular for anthropogenic and natural processes such as: earthquakes, geographic evolution of diseases, income distributions, mortality fields, atmospheric pollutant concentrations, hydrological basin characterization and precipitation fields.
-For many natural phenomena involving, for instance, climate change and atmospheric variables, many branches of applied sciences have been increasingly interested in the analysis of data distributed over the whole spherical shell representing planet Earth and evoling across time.
+Spatio-temporal variability is of major importance in many fields, in particular for anthropogenic and natural processes, such as earthquakes, geographic evolution of diseases, income distributions, mortality fields, atmospheric pollutant concentrations, hydrological basin characterization and precipitation fields, among others.
+For many natural phenomena involving, for instance, climate change and atmospheric variables, many branches of applied sciences have been increasingly interested in the analysis of data distributed over the whole sphere representing planet Earth and evolving through time.
 Hence the need for random fields models where the spatial location is continuously indexed through the sphere, and where time can be either continuous or discrete.
 It is common to consider the observations as a partial realization of a spatio-temporal random field which is usually considered to be Gaussian (see \cite{Christakos-2005, CH-1998, Dimitrakopoulos-1994}).
-Hence, the dependence structure in space-time is governed by the covariance of the spatio-temporal Gaussian field, and we refer the reader to \cite{Gneiting:2002, Stein:2005, PZ:2011} for significant contributions in this direction.
+Thus, the dependence structure in space-time is governed by the covariance of the spatio-temporal Gaussian field, and we refer the reader to \cite{Gneiting:2002, Stein:2005, PZ:2011} for significant contributions in this direction.